MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/ledger-settle-yec.md

     7. Change the additional filter on the **Settlement date** value.
 Specify a date range filter of January 1, 2023, through December 31, 2023.
 A new total of $700 is shown.
 This total is the total amount of the transactions that were settled across 2022 and 2023.

 4. Repeat step 3 for fiscal year 2023.
 The total should match the $700 from 2022 because no 2023 transactions were settled against 2024 transactions.
-5. If you enabled the **Enable Advanced Awareness Options** parameter in step 1, disable it before you move on to step 6.
+5. If you enabled the **Enable advanced awareness options** parameter in step 1, disable it before you move on to step 6.
 In the next steps, you'll reverse the ledger settlement that crossed fiscal years.
-If the **Enable Advanced Awareness Options** parameter is enabled, ledger settlement can't be reversed for fiscal year 2021.
-Therefore, you must disable the **Enable Advanced Awareness Options** parameter before you continue.
+If the **Enable advanced awareness options** parameter is enabled, ledger settlement can't be reversed for fiscal year 2021.
+Therefore, you must disable the **Enable advanced awareness options** parameter before you continue.
-6. After the **Enable Advanced Awareness Options** parameter is disabled, use the same filters on the **Ledger settlement** page to reverse the ledger settlement of the detailed transactions.
+6. After the **Enable advanced awareness options** parameter is disabled, use the same filters on the **Ledger settlement** page to reverse the ledger settlement of the detailed transactions.

     1. Return to the **Ledger settlement** page, and filter on transaction dates for 2021.
 Add an additional filter on the **Settlement date** value.
 Specify a date range filter from January 1, 2022, through December 31, 2022.
 Then find the detailed transactions that make up the $525 total.
 Filtering for this information might not be easy.
 You might have to send the data to Microsoft Excel to evaluate it.
     2. After you have the list of transactions, select the ledger transactions on the **Ledger settlement** page, and select **Mark selected**.
 You don't have to see both sides of the ledger transactions that were settled.
 If you mark either the debit or the credit, everything that has the same **Settlement ID** value will be reversed, even if the **Marked amount**  value isn't **0** (zero).